Uxin (UXIN) Scheduled to Post Earnings on Wednesday

-Uxin (NASDAQ:UXIN – Get Free Report) will release its earnings data on Wednesday, September 27th.
+Uxin (NASDAQ:UXIN – Get Free Report) will be releasing its earnings data on Wednesday, September 27th.
 Uxin has set its Q1 2024 guidance at EPS.

-Uxin (NASDAQ:UXIN – Get Free Report) last posted its earnings results on Monday, August 14th.
-The company reported ($0.25) earnings per share (EPS) for the quarter.
-The firm had revenue of $50.06 million for the quarter.
+Uxin (NASDAQ:UXIN – Get Free Report) last announced its quarterly earnings results on Monday, August 14th.
+The company reported ($0.25) EPS for the quarter.
+The firm had revenue of $50.06 million during the quarter.
 On average, analysts expect Uxin to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 About Uxin